What to visit in the Reims area?

 You should know that Hautvillers is considered the cradle of champagne.
 More precisely, Hautvillers is the village where the Benedictine monk Dom Pierre Pérignon lived; he is widely recognized as the brilliant inventor of champagne.

 Visiting Hautvillers is a way to go back to the origins of champagne.
 It is also simply impossible for you to feel indifferent about this typical Champagne village.
+Moreover, you will be able to proceed to the tasting of champagne at the departure of Orly to finish your visit on a sparkling touch.

 What else is there to see in the Reims area?